Abortion, Miscarriages, Women, and Rights.

 However, the LPG blow-torch heated nails, look extreme and possibly hazardous.

-They also may be afraid that cannabis consumption activity in the marihuana coffee-shops will slump when dabbing catches on in Europe, as one "dab-puff" is very strong, reducing traditional hashish and marihuana consumption activities.
+They also may be afraid that cannabis consumption activity in the marijuana coffee-shops will slump when dabbing catches on in Europe, as one "dab-puff" is very strong, reducing traditional hashish and marijuana consumption activities.

-Medical marihuana users are also advocates of the titantium nail/honey-oil method of using marihuana and marihuana concentrates.
+Medical marijuana users are also advocates of the titantium nail/honey-oil method of using marijuana and marijuana concentrates.

 Saving lives through knowledge: